Complete-Genomics/cLFR_SNVpolish/README.md

 `vc_polish` ships as a **canary**: disabled by default (`modules.vc_polish: False`), and additive-only -- it does not overwrite or gate the existing `variant_calling` output.
-Two items are open before it should be trusted beyond that canary role.
+Three items are open before it should be trusted beyond that canary role.

 **RNA editing is currently not specially handled.** The production config